University of Tennessee College of Dentistry – A “Dream” Review

 I’m not kidding when I say that joining the Navy right out of dental school was like going to summer camp for grown-ups.
 The military treated me professionally.
 It was quite refreshing, relaxing, and I learned a lot in the Navy.
 I credit the Navy experience for igniting my love for dentistry.
 Since then, I’ve been a C.E. hound, averaging about 100 hours a year.

 My ship (USS Independence CV-62) was the first response to the invasion of Kuwait (Operation Desert Shield / Desert Storm).
-I was in a WAR ZONE, and I DON’T have nightmares about THAT.
+I was in a WAR ZONE (not in combat), and I DON’T have nightmares about THAT.
 Dental school?
 Yes.
-Persian Gulf War?
+Persian Gulf?
 Nope.

 Gee… Why doesn’t anyone want to become a dental school instructor?